ColumbusStateWorkforceInnovation/DevOps-Docker-Basics-Part-1/README.md

 ## Getting Started:

 1. Click the "Use this Template" button in this repo to create a new, private repository for the assignment.
-2. Add your instructor as a collaborator ("cscc-luke-rouker").
+2. Add your instructor as a collaborator ("CSCC-Instructor").
 3. Clone the repo you created into your VM environment (either using git clone or in IntelliJ)
 4. Create a new branch for your homework, and as you complete the assignment commit to this branch